 Donated to the Docent Technology Program

-And proudly boasts it is the oldest support group to the Museum.
+And is proud to be recognized as the oldest support group of the Brooks Museum.